 A Sabbatical Snapshot

-Mary Hinkle, assistant professor of New Testament, keeps two blogs: a personal one, maryhinkle.typepad.com
+Mary Hinkle, assistant professor of New Testament, keeps a blog at maryhinkle.typepad.com.

 She started the personal blog as a way of archiving her sabbatical this school year.
 "I wanted to record daily events as well as reflections on how my work was going, and a Web log makes that possible.
 I can write about anything--from ants in the kitchen to a new book on assessment strategies in adult education," she said.